jetbrains-academy/kotlin-onboarding-introduction/MastermindAdvanced/CompleteTheProject/task.md

-It's time to apply implemented functions and finish the game!
+It's time to apply the implemented functions and finish the game!

 ### Task

-Replace `safeReadLine` function inside the `playGame` function with implemented on the previous step `safeUserInput` function.
+Replace the `safeReadLine` function inside the `playGame` function with the `safeUserInput` function implemented in the previous step.
-Since the `safeUserInput` function requires `alphabet: String` argument, don't forget update the signature of the `playGame` function.
+Since the `safeUserInput` function requires an `alphabet: String` argument, don't forget to update the signature of the `playGame` function.

 <div class="hint" title="Push me to see the new signature of the playGame function">